 Cheryl Rowan earned her undergraduate degree from Stanford University in 1991, and then earned her Master’s Degree in Speech, Language and Hearing Sciences from University of Colorado, Boulder.

 Cheryl has experience working with children of all ages, as well as adults.
-Most recently, Cheryl has been working with very young children in Colorado’s Early Intervention program.
 Cheryl has experience treating a wide variety of speech and language problems including speech delay, articulation disorders, phonological disorders, childhood apraxia of speech, stuttering, mixed expressive-receptive speech disorder, as well as communication difficulties associated with Autism, Down Syndrome, Fragile X Syndrome, Traumatic Brain Injury, and other medical diagnoses.

 Speech-Language Pathology is an evolving field, and Cheryl feels strongly about using only the best evidence-based practice, supported by the most recent research.
-Her continuing education certifications include both PROMPT and Early Start Denver Model.
+Her continuing education certifications include PROMPT, Orton-Gillingham, and Early Start Denver Model.
 Cheryl also has the designation of PCBIS, Provisional Certified Brain Injury Specialist.